The Book and the Sword

 The Book and the Sword is a wuxia novel by Jin Yong (Louis Cha).
 First serialised between 8 February 1955 and 5 September 1956 in the Hong Kong newspaper The New Evening Post, it is also Jin Yong's debut novel.

 Set in 18th-century China during the Manchu-led Qing dynasty, the novel follows the quest of the Red Flower Society, a secret society aiming to overthrow the Qing government, and their entanglements with a Uyghur tribe in southern Xinjiang.
-The "book" in the title refers to a Quran that was stolen from the tribe while the "sword" refers to a sword given to the protagonist, Chen Jialuo, by his first romantic interest, Huoqingtong.
+The "book" in the title refers to a Quran that was stolen from the tribe while the "sword" refers to a sword given to the protagonist, Chen Jialuo, by his first romantic partner, Huoqingtong.
 Historical figures such as the Qianlong Emperor, Zhaohui, Heshen, Zheng Banqiao and Fuk'anggan also make appearances or are mentioned by name in the novel.
 One of the protagonists, Princess Fragrance, is loosely based on the Fragrant Concubine.

 Alternative English titles of the novel include Book and Sword: Gratitude and Revenge and The Romance of the Book and Sword.

 Plot

-The novel is set in 18th-century China during the reign of the Qianlong Emperor of the Manchu-led Qing Empire.
-The Red Flower Society is a secret society aiming to overthrow the Qing Empire and restore Han Chinese rule in China.
+The novel is set in 18th-century China during the reign of the Qianlong Emperor of the Manchu-led Qing dynasty.
+The Red Flower Society is a secret society aiming to overthrow the Qing dynasty and restore Han Chinese rule in China.
 It is led by 15 heroes, with Chen Jialuo as their chief.
-At the beginning of the novel, the Qianlong Emperor sends soldiers to ambush and arrest Wen Tailai, the society's fourth leader, in order to silence him because he knows a secret about the emperor.
+At the beginning of the novel, the emperor sends soldiers to ambush and arrest Wen Tailai, the society's fourth leader, in order to silence him because he knows a secret about the emperor.

 The main plot, which is intertwined with two or more extensive subplots, follows the heroes' repeated attempts to rescue Wen Tailai while he is being escorted by a convoy of soldiers to Beijing.
 Along the way, the heroes encounter some Uyghur tribesmen who are pursuing a group of mercenaries who have robbed them of their holy artifact, a Quran.
 Chen Jialuo aids the tribesmen in defeating the mercenaries and recovers the holy book, earning the respect and admiration of Huoqingtong, the tribe leader's daughter.
 Throughout the novel, some of the heroes eventually find their future spouses after braving danger together: Xu Tianhong and Yu Yutong marry Zhou Qi and Li Yuanzhi respectively.

 Chen Jialuo and the heroes follow Wen Tailai's trail to Hangzhou, where Chen coincidentally meets and befriends the Qianlong Emperor, who is in disguise as a rich man.
 However, after they discover each other's true identities, they become suspicious and wary of each other.
 When the emperor's best warriors are defeated by the heroes in a martial arts contest, the emperor feels humiliated and wants to summon the armed forces stationed in Hangzhou to destroy the Red Flower Society.
 However, he eventually refrains from doing so when he learns that the society has a vast network of underground connections in Hangzhou which has penetrated even the armed forces.